1978 Dallas Cowboys season

 The 1978 Dallas Cowboys season was their 19th in the National Football League (NFL).
 For the third consecutive season, the Cowboys finished in first place in the NFC East.
 The Cowboys scored 384 points, which ranked first in the league, while the defense only gave up 208 points, 3rd best in the league.
 Twice, the Cowboys appeared on Monday Night Football.

 The Cowboys became the first franchise to appear in five Super Bowls.
+Their post season run included a comeback victory over the Atlanta Falcons 27–20.
+As well as a shut out of the Los Angeles Rams 28–0.

 With their loss to Pittsburgh in Super Bowl XIII, they also became the first team to lose a Super Bowl after having won it the previous year.